Musashino Art University Museum & Library (MAU M&L) houses a diverse collection of artwork, design materials, and rare books.

 The Folk Art Gallery contains artifacts of culture and lifestyles from throughout Japan.
 The collection of nearly 90,000 items includes domestic tools and utensils such as ceramics, bamboo craftwork, cloth, folk toys, kites and articles related to religious beliefs.

-These materials have been collected by the Life culture research group under the direction of the folklorist, Professor Tsuneichi Miyamoto.
-In addition, the collection includes approximately 18,000 materials donated by the Japan tourism culture research center, and folk toys collected by the photographer, Kiyoshi Sonobe.
+These materials were collected by the life culture research group under the direction of folklorist and MAU professor Tsuneichi Miyamoto.
+In addition, the collection includes approximately 18,000 items donated by the Japan Tourism Culture Research Center, as well as folk toys collected by the photographer Kiyoshi Sonobe.

-This characteristic collection, as an educational resource, is utilized widely in study courses and lectures as a great opportunity to understand the history of Japanese culture and to look toward the future, as well as to learn about art and design.
+This distinctive collection is widely utilized as an educational resource in courses and lectures, offering an excellent opportunity to understand the history of Japanese culture and look toward its future, as well as to learn about art and design.

-The Image Library comprises a vast collection of visual materials (BD/DVD/VHS/LD/16mm films) from a broad range of genres including movies, documentary films, animation, and art films from the perspective of arts education.
-This educational resource, as a unique collection for an art university with around 20,000 materials, comprises not only works that are indispensable to study film and visual history, but also many that are rarely shown despite their outstanding artistic merit.
+The Image Library comprises a vast collection of visual materials (BD/DVD/VHS/LD/16mm films) from a broad range of genres including movies, documentary films, animation, and art films relevant to arts education.
+This valuable educational resource numbers around 20,000 items, including not only works that are indispensable to the study of film and visual history, but also many that are rarely shown despite their outstanding artistic merit.

-In addition, movie screenings are held regularly to conduce to diverse artistic activities.
+In addition, movie screenings are held regularly with the aim of contributing to diverse artistic activities.